sonicfan0607/SAxVCxLC/README.md

 # WARNING

-This version of SAxVCxLC Sucks like pure fucking dog cocaine and you should try not using this i did this because i want to delet things i dont want on mu sax fuck this also installer is gay
+This version of SAxVCxLC Sucks like pure fucking dog cocaine and you should try not using this i did this because i want to delet things i dont want on my sax fuck this also installer is gay
 ------------------
 Contents